Skip to main content

 • Depends only on a and b.
 If successive calls are made with the same a and b values, the output will not change.

-• Returns a value without modifying any data outside of the function.
+• Returns a value without modifying any data outside the function.

 • pure function: